-27.1 Employees must ensure that they are not unfit for duty as a result of the effects of alcohol or drugs.
+- 27.1 Employees must ensure that they are not unfit for duty as a result of the effects of alcohol or drugs.
 Staff should be aware of the lasting effects of alcohol and drugs both prescription and illegal, and ensure that any consumption of these substances does not impair their ability to discharge their duties.
-See Appendix 1 for further guidance.

-28. Smoking - Walter Infant School and Nursery is a smoke free zone.
+See Appendix 1 for further guidance. - 28.
+Smoking: Walter Infant School and Nursery is a smoke free zone.
 Smoking is not permitted at all on or around the school site.
+It is also not permitted to vape or use electric cigarettes.